 For his part, Jacques Marquis, the CEO of the Cliburn, is more sanguine about the media upheavals than most arts leaders.
 He sees the relationship between arts groups and the local newspaper as a give-and-take.
 He understands the financial constraints newspapers are currently under:

 “We’re trying to work with them more closely to understand their needs and their way of doing things in order to work as a partner with them.”

 It’s worth noting: The ‘Star-Telegram’ is a media sponsor of the Cliburn.

-So we’re in this upside-down situation with online media, print media and their audiences: Smart websites, including Hyperallergic and Glasstire, have brought back long-form arts essays in a big way (partly as a result, Glasstire’s editor-in-chief, Christina Rees, recently won the first $40,000 Rabkin Prize for arts writing).
+It also seems that a smaller number of knowledgeable arts followers do track down web sites for the thoughtful insights they’re looking for, a slow, deep dive into an art form, some careful distinctions being made about how culture matters.
+And sharp websites, including Hyperallergic and Glasstire, have brought back long-form arts essays in a big way (partly as a result, Glasstire’s editor-in-chief, Christina Rees, recently won the first $40,000 Rabkin Prize for arts writing).

 Hady: Again, I return to my previous point.
 Go online.